-This was the original aft bathroom, but the washbasin was outside, in the bedroom.My wife and I didn't like the aft bathroom layout when we bought the boat.
+This was the original aft bathroom, but the washbasin was outside, in the bedroom.My wife and I didn't like the aft bathroom layout when we bought Britannia.
 It was very nice to have a private en-suite bathroom off the owners master cabin, but for some inexplicable reason the washbasin had been built in the bedroom, not the bathroom?
 The position also made it very difficult for the person on that side of the bed to get in and out.
-The layout mystified me; I have never seen an aft cabin and bathroom where the washbasin was installed in the cabin, not the bathroom.
-There were a few other things we didn't like as well, like the small wedge shaped bathtub and the old fashioned manual The sea is full size with no exposed pipes like on manual toilets.pump out head.
+I have never seen an aft cabin and bathroom where the washbasin was installed in the cabin, not the bathroom.
+There were a few other things we didn't like as well, like the small wedge shaped bathtub and the old The sea is full size with no exposed pipes like on manual toilets.fashioned manual pump-out head.

 I decided to undertake a complete remodeling.